 Meeting rooms on the second level of the terminal, in the pre-security area, are available for rent.
 Please call (520) 573-8100 to reserve.

-A Military Liaison Office is on the baggage claim level near the center stairs and baggage carousel 4.
-It is open 24/7 for current and former military members and their dependents as they travel through Tucson International Airport.
+A Military Lounge is near Baggage Carousel 4 on the Baggage Claim (lower level).
+It is open 24/7 to current and former military and their dependents as they travel through Tucson International Airport.
 The phone number is (520) 573-8374.
 More information is here.

 News and Gift Shops